FoxNox141/de1-projekt/README.md

 ## VHDL modules description

 ### `dig_clock.vhd`
-This module ensures the functionality of the digital clock as such.
-It takes clock signal which is slow down to 1 second using the `clock_enable.vhd` module by setting the `g_MAX` value to 10 000 000.
-The second value increases by one every second, but to 59 and then back to zero.
-In the same way, the minute value also increases after the second value reaches 59, but up to 59.
-The hourly value increases when the minute value reaches 59 and rises to 23 and resets again to zero.
+This module is responsible for the core operation of the digital clock.
+It receives a clock signal that is slowed down to a one-second interval using the clock_enable.vhd module, where the parameter g_MAX is set to 10,000,000.
+The seconds count increments every second, looping from 0 to 59 and then restarting at 0.
+Similarly, the minutes count increases by one when the seconds reach 59, also cycling up to 59.
+The hours count advances when the minutes reach 59, counting up to 23 before resetting back to 0.

-By default, the time runs from 00:00:00.
-If we press the bottom button, the module reads the hours and minutes values from the `clock_setter.vhd` module and further counts the time from them.
+Initially, the clock starts at 00:00:00

 [dig_clock testbench](Digital_Clock_Final/Digital_Clock_Final.srcs/sim_1/new/tb_digital_clock.vhd)
 ![dig_clock simulation](images/tb_digital_clock.png)